ziadbkh/cloudgene3/docs/index.md

 - **Integrate** your analysis pipeline into Cloudgene by writing a simple configuration file
 - **Get** a powerful web application with user management, data transfer, error handling and more
 - **Deploy** your application with one click to in-house clusters or public Clouds like Amazon AWS
-- **Offer** your application as SaaS to other scientists, managing thousands of jobs like a pro
+- **Offer** your application as SaaS to other scientists, managing thousands of jobs
 - **Share** your application, enabling others to clone your service to their own hardware or private cloud instance

 ---